Telegram-FOSS-Team/Telegram-FOSS/README.md

 This is an unofficial, FOSS friendly fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).

-Several proprietary parts were removed from the original Telegram client, including Google Play Services for the location services and HockeySDK for self-updates.
-Push notifications through Google Cloud Messaging and the automatic SMS receiving features were also removed.
+Several proprietary parts were removed from the original Telegram client, including Google Play Services for the location services, HockeySDK for self-updates and push notifications through Google Cloud Messaging.

 This version of Telegram is available on FDroid: